Algorithmic Extensions of Dirac's Theorem: Overview of the proof

-The main technical tool we introduce in this paper is the new graph decomposition that we call \cyclebananadec.
-The formal definition is given in Section~\ref{sec:bananas}.
-Dirac decomposition is defined for a cycle $C$ in $G$.
+The main technical contribution is the new graph decomposition that we call \cyclebananadec.
+The formal definition is given in Section~\ref{sec:bananas}. \cyclebananadec is defined for a cycle $C$ in $G$.
 Let $C$ be a cycle of length less than $2\delta(G-B) +k$.
 Informally, the components of Dirac decomposition are connected components in $G-V(C)$.
-(For an intuitive description of the decomposition we will assume that $B=\emptyset$.
+(For an intuitive description of the decomposition, we will assume that $B=\emptyset$.
 Handling vertices of $B$ requires more technicalities---we have to refine the graph and work with its refinement.)
 Since $G$ is $2$-connected, we can reach $C$ by a path starting in such a component in $G$.
-One of the most important properties of \cyclebananadec is that there is a very limited number of vertices in $V(C)$ that have neighbors outside of $C$.
+One of the essential properties of \cyclebananadec is a limited number of vertices in $V(C)$ that have neighbors outside of $C$.
 In fact, we can choose two short paths $P_1$ and $P_2$ in $C$ (and short means that their total length is of order $k$) such that all connections between connected components of $G-V(C)$ and $C$ go through $V(P_1)\cup V(P_2)$.
-The second important property is that each connected component of $G-(V(P_1)\cup V(P_2))$ is connected with $P_i$ in $G$ in a very restricted way: the maximum matching size between its vertex set and the vertex set of $P_i$ is at most one.
+The second important property is that each connected component of $G-(V(P_1)\cup V(P_2))$ is connected with $P_i$ in $G$ in a very restricted way: The maximum matching size between its vertex set and the vertex set of $P_i$ is at most one.